Alamo Personnel - Colonel Neill's Muster Roll

 88Wm MarshallMarshall, WilliamKIB on 3/6

 90G.
-A. Fassitt CaptainFassit, G. A.unknown
+A. Fassitt CaptainFassett, G. A.left before about 2/5

 91Robt.
 White LieutWhite, RobertKIB on 3/6

 92Wm.
-A. Erwin Sergt.Erwin, William A.unknown
+A. Erwin Sergt.Erwin, William A.discharged on 2/14, left Bexar

-93Jona T. HobbsHobbs, Jonathan T.survived the revolution
+93Jona T. HobbsHobbs, Jonathan T.discharged on 2/14, survived the revolution

 94Wm.
 ParksParks, WilliamKIB on 3/6